OHDSI-JHU/Pulm_Outcomes/README.md

 **Description** </n>

 Chronic obstructive pulmonary disease (COPD) is a highly prevalent chronic respiratory disease worldwide and a major contributor to global morbidity and mortality.[1,2] COPD is characterized by persistent respiratory symptoms and chronic airflow limitation.[3]
 It also imposes substantial health-system burden through frequent acute-care utilization and hospital-based treatment.[2,4,5] Despite advances in chronic management, acute exacerbations of COPD (AECOPD) commonly prompt emergency department (ED) evaluation and often lead to hospitalization.[4,5] These exacerbations are pivotal events in the disease course and can require high-cost and invasive interventions, including non-invasive ventilation and endotracheal intubation with invasive mechanical ventilation in severe cases.[5–7]
-Current clinical guidance (e.g., GOLD) recommends AECOPD management centered on short-acting bronchodilators, systemic corticosteroids, and appropriately titrated oxygen therapy.[3]

-Understanding the landscape of AECOPD treatment, such as acute medication use, oxygen requirements, escalation of respiratory support, and discharge management, can identify disparities and opportunities for quality improvement.[8–10] Multi-institution comparisons have been used to highlight variation in care processes and outcomes and can serve as a foundation for designing effective interventions and future predictive or population-level analyses.[8–10]
+Understanding the landscape of AECOPD treatment, such as acute medication use, oxygen requirements, escalation of respiratory support, and discharge management, can identify disparities and opportunities for quality improvement.[8–10] Multi-institution comparisons have been used to highlight variation in care processes and outcomes and can serve as a foundation for designing effective interventions and future predictive or population-level analyses.[8–10] This **project aims at charaterizing adults presenting to the emergency department with CPOD exacerbation, describing their treatment pattern, and compare the difference between a major academic hospital in the United States and a private non-profit multi-specialty hospital in Brazil**.

-This project aims at:

-1) characterizing the demographic and clinical features of adults presenting to the emergency department with COPD exacerbation.
-2) describing temporal care pathways following ED presentation for COPD exacerbation, including escalation of respiratory support, ICU transfer, discharge disposition, and 30-day readmission.
-3) comparing care pathways and outcomes between a major academic hospital in the United States and a private non-profit multi-specialty hospital in Brazil.

 ## Elements in the README template